Formed: 1965 in Jacksonville, Florida

 In 1987 Lynyrd Skynyrd would reform for a “reunion” tour featuring Rossington, Powell, Pyle, Wilkeson and King, with Ronnie’s brother Johnny Van Zant on vocals and Randell Hall added on guitar.
 Pyle would leave after the 1991 album Lynyrd Skynyrd 1991 with no real permanent replacement for the time being.
 They would regroup again in the mid 90s with former Blackfoot guitarist Rickey Medlocke replacing King, ex Outlaw Hughie Thomasson replacing Hall and new drummer Michael Cartellone.
 Hughie Thomasson passed away from heart failure in 2007.
 The band continues to record and tour to this day with a loyal following, but not quite like it was in the old glory days of Ronnie Van Zant and company.

-It’s down to Gary Rossington now and his health is reported to be bad.
+It’s down to Gary Rossington as the sole survivor now and his health is reported to be bad.